crcdng/weather_app/README.md

 ## Order of implementation: Domain -> Data -> Presentation

-Start with the Domain layer because the other layers depend on it.
-Then implement the Data layer, which has most of the implementation and requires more work handling API responses, writing tests and dealing with errors.
-The user interface including Flutter state management comes last (or can be designed in parallel).
+It is a good idea to start with the Domain layer because the other layers depend on it.
+Then we implement the Data layer, which has most of the implementation and requires more work handling API responses, writing tests and dealing with errors.
+The Presenttion layer with the user interface and Flutter state management comes last (or can be designed in parallel).

 Implement the Domain Layer